wmgeolab/geoBoundaries/README.md

 ## Contributors

-geoBoundaries is a product of the hard work of dozens of individuals, and wouldn't be possible without our community.
-Many thanks to everyone who has lent their time so far.
+geoBoundaries wouldn't be possible without our community ❤️❤️.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->